 There comes a time when you realize you have lost all the motivation and the will to live when you come to work.
 All that enthusiasm that you had at the beginning of your career has just evaporated, and all you have left is sheer boredom and clock-watching.
-You feel that you want a fresh challenge, but you also think that you can’t just go to a different company and do the same role.
-You want something different!
+You feel that you want a fresh challenge, but also think that you can’t just go to a different company and do the same role.
+Want something different!
 You may even want to get out of the office environment altogether.

 A career change looks very appealing, but the prospect of having to start all over again seems daunting.
 Almost risky.
 After all, what would your friends and family think?
 They might question why you’ll want to leave behind a well-paid career that you worked so hard to achieve over the years.
 Well, fear not, I and many others have successfully changed their careers.
 And so can you!

 In this article, I share some top tips that I hope will help you make the transition.

 When you come home from work, look in the mirror and take an honest look at yourself.
 Ask yourself what is it that you like to do?
 What are your strengths?
 What are your weaknesses?
 Answering these questions can help you discover your real passion and point you in the right direction towards your ideal career path.
 But don’t ponder on this for too long, sometimes the only way to discover something that you do enjoy is to go out and experiment.

 When wanting to change career, the first thing many people do is look for another job outside of their sector.
 While there are many opportunities available, many are discouraged when they read through a job specification and find that the position they want to apply for requires experience.
 Even though the experience is essential, your lack of knowledge shouldn’t deter you from attempting to change your career.